 Use a pair of tongs or a slotted spoon to remove the chicken from the pot, and transfer it to a dish to cool until you can comfortably handle it, about 20 minutes.
 It may come apart as you are removing it from the pot, so go slowly and carefully.

-Take the meat off of the bones, and discard the bones, skin, and cartilage.
+As the vegetables cook, take the meat off of the bones, and discard the bones, skin, and cartilage.
 Cut or tear the meat into bite-sized pieces.

-Stir the chicken meat back into the soup.
-Ladle into bowls and serve.
+Stir the chicken meat back into the soup: